Oyebamiji-Micheal/100-Days-of-LeetCode/readme.md

 >
 ### A little bit about Data Analysis

 > Although this is a little bit off topic, yet, I feel like sharing what I have learnt or rather learning and the courses I am taking.
 I am currently enrolled in the Alx Data Analytics Program and OneCampus Data Analytics track.
 In the next few months, I would have more in-depth knowledge about the data analytics process: Data Extraction, Cleaning, Wrangling, Analysis and Action.
-I will also build a few projects which will available soon.
+I will also build a few projects which will be available soon.
 Thank You!